mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 The hierarchies and dynamics of the pack are also more varied onboard starships.
-As with all packs, there is always a leader but an individual’s CHA rises and falls depend on how important their role is perceived by the rest of the crew.
+As with all packs, there is always a leader but an individual's CHA rises and falls depend on how important their role is perceived by the rest of the crew.
 Priorities can change according to events; for example, medics might not be considered